genebarker/java/README.md

 The application home folder is: /root/home

 To run the sample HelloWorld.class:
-  $ docker run --rm genebarker/java HelloWold
+  $ docker run --rm genebarker/java HelloWorld

 To run your java app, just mount its folder then run:
   $ docker run --rm \